Chapter 33 - Reevaluations

 Draft EIS

-In accordance with 23 CFR 771.129(a) and (b) and Technical Advisory T6640.8A, a written evaluation of a draft EIS is required if the final EIS has not been submitted to FHWA within three years of the circulation of the draft EIS.
+In accordance with 23 CFR 771.129(a) and (b) and Technical Advisory T6640.8A, a written evaluation of a draft EIS (DEIS) is required if the final EIS has not been approved within three years of the circulation of the DEIS.
 In this circumstance, the DEIS is subject to a written evaluation of its validity.
 While the entire project must be re-examined for changes, an evaluation of a DEIS should focus on any changes to the project, its setting, impacts, or new issues that have arisen since the circulation of the document.
 Based on the written evaluation, a decision is made whether to document that the existing DEIS remains valid, to supplement the existing DEIS, or prepare a new DEIS.

 Documenting the Outcome

-The NEPA/CEQA Re-validation form is used to document the determination of whether: 1) the original Draft EIS remains valid, or 2) additional documentation is needed to keep the document valid, or 3) a supplemental EIS or a new DEIS is required.
-If Caltrans, specifically the senior environmental planner/branch chief, concludes that a supplemental EIS or a new DEIS is required, proceed accordingly (refer to Chapter 32, Environmental Impact Statement).
+The NEPA/CEQA Re-validation form is used to document the determination of whether: 1) the original DEIS remains valid, or 2) additional documentation is needed to keep the document valid, or 3) a supplemental EIS or a new DEIS is required.
+If Caltrans, specifically the Environmental Branch Chief/Manager, concludes that a supplemental EIS or a new DEIS is required, proceed accordingly (refer to Chapter 32, Environmental Impact Statement).

 Final EIS